jfritzbarnes/billigt-mq/README.md

 between components.

 Directories:
+* root service
+  * [topic 1]
+    * .incoming
+      * working: used by publisher to prep a message
+      * target: used once message is ready for action
+      * processing: used by consumer when they begin work
+      * processed: used by consumer when they finish
+      * error: used by consumer when job cannot be completed
+    * .subscriber1
       * working: used by publisher to prep a message
       * target: used once message is ready for action
       * processing: used by consumer when they begin work
       * processed: used by consumer when they finish
       * error: used by consumer when job cannot be completed